able-app/docs/ε elements/toggle/toggle-solo.md

 **Line & Fill:** The default appearance, buttons that have a status of "on" show as fills and those that are "off" have a line outlining the button shape.

+NOTE: <u>The intent is to NOT have double lines between each toggle-solo</u> when they are grouped together.
+However, this would complicate the design file more than we'd like, so understand that the right side "lines" of the Left and Center "Locations" should be removed to achieve the desired effect.

 **Hidden:** As the title infers, the surface of the button is not shown in this case.

 ### Location